-In order to evaluate the role of steric hindrance with respect to the substrate selectivity, the three-dimensional structures of the S. cerevisiae OYE2 and of the K. lodderae DBVPG6308 and C. castellii DBVPG3704 enoate reductases were predicted through comparative modeling, using the structure of the S. pastorianus OYE1 (RCSB PDB: 10YA) as template [11].
-These three enzymes were chosen because, when overexpressed in S. cerevisiae

-BY4741 $\Delta$ Oye2, the corresponding recombinant strains exhibited different activity and/or enantioselectivity towards many of the tested substrates.
-The proteins and the template OYE1 share a very high level of identity, ranging from 73 to 91% (Table 4, Figure 3).
+The three-dimensional structures of the S. cerevisiae OYE2 and of the K. lodderae DBVPG6308 and C. castellii DBVPG3704 enoate reductases were predicted through comparative modeling, using the structure of the S. pastorianus OYE1 (RCSB PDB: 10YA) as template [11].
+These three enzymes were chosen since the corresponding recombinant strains exhibited different activity and/or enantioselectivity towards many of the tested substrates.
+The proteins and the template OYE1 share a very high level of identity, ranging from 73 to 91% (Table 4, Figure 4).
 The active sites are highly conserved and few differences in amino acid composition are present (Table 5).
-Furthermore, similar distances between the three core amino acids (His191, Asn194, and Tyr196) belonging to the catalytic site have been calculated (Table 6).
-The high identity between both the primary structures of the investigated OYEs and the low root mean square deviation (RMSD) values for the modeled structures suggested that the different transformation rates of the tested substrates can hardly be ascribed only to the structural diversity elucidated by our computational work.
+Furthermore, similar distances between the amino acids belonging to the catalytic triad have been calculated (Table 6).
+The high identity between the investigated OYEs and the modeled structures suggested that the different transformation rates of the tested substrates can hardly be ascribed to structural diversity.

-The substrate $\alpha$ -isophorone (7a) was not reduced by OYEs, although electronic features suggested a good reactivity, likely because of a dramatic steric effect.
+The substrate α-isophorone (7a) was not reduced by OYEs although electronic features suggested a good reactivity, likely because of a dramatic steric effect.
 A docking study of this molecule have been performed on the predicted structure of OYE2 protein.
-The repulsive van der Waals interactions between the alkylic groups of substrate 7a and Trp116 of OYE2 confirmed that steric hindrance was present (Figure 4).
-Consistently, in a previous study, the interactions between substrates and Trp116 in the active site of S. pastorianus OYE1 influenced the catalytic activity of the enzyme and the stereo-chemistry of the products [23].
+The repulsive van der Waals interactions between the alkylic groups of substrate 7a and Trp116 of OYE2 confirmed that steric hindrance was present (Figure 3).
+Consistently, in a previous study, the interactions between substrates and Trp116 in the active site of S. pastorianus OYE1 influenced the catalytic activity of the enzyme and the stereochemistry of the products [23].